tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 └────────────────────────────────────────────────────────────────────────────┘

 # Task Overview
-You will need to complete a 2-node HPL run on Slugalicious26, on either the partitions (they're identical).
+You will need to complete a 2-node HPL run on Slugalicious, on either the partitions (they're identical).
 Try to tune this to achieve as many floating-point operations per second (FLOPS) as you can.
 They are all on Ubuntu Linux, using SLURM for job scheduling and connected with ethernet.
 Each partition consists of 2 nodes each.
 Since these are virtual, each node only has 16 cores but are running on an AMD Milan 7713.
 Your only restriction is you may not use Spack to build it.
 Note that you also don't have sudo permissions so you will pretty much have to build everything from source.
 Research as you go.
 The internet is awesome.

 You MUST submit the following files:
 - either: